Celebrating Menstrual Hygiene Day

 In New Zealand, the government has reacted to these statistics by rolling out an initiative to have free period products available in schools.
 This is a great first step towards ending period poverty in NZ, but there is more to be done around changing societal views.

 It isn’t just access to period products that needs to be improved.
 The global attitude towards menstruation needs to change so women can feel confident and supported when managing their periods, instead of feeling shame and fear.
 A study in New Zealand showed that some girls think they are dying when they first get their period because no one has told them what to expect.
 In India, 71% of girls don’t know about periods until they get them themselves.
 This shame around periods can have severe negative effects on mental and emotional health, so it is another key area that Menstrual Hygiene Day focuses on.

 How to Get Involved

 Menstrual Hygiene Day is celebrated on the 28/05, as the average cycle is 28 days and the average period lasts for 5 days.
 This year, you can find virtual and in-person events to celebrate and help spread awareness.

 Even if you can’t make it to an event, Menstrual Hygiene Day is a good reminder to think about the women in your life and consider any actions you can take today to pave the way for a better future for girls across the globe.

 Providing Safe Ways to Manage Period Waste

-To learn more, get in touch with us today.
+To learn more, contact us today to find out more about our feminine hygiene system.
 Let’s end period poverty in New Zealand and around the world.